Respiratory Syncytial Virus (RSV)

 You can choose between two ways to protect your baby from severe RSV illness.

-The first way is with a new medication that is given to infants during the RSV season as a single injection (needle).
+The first way is a medication given as a single injection (needle) during RSV season.
 This is not a vaccine.
-It is a safe and effective medication that gives babies antibodies that provide six months of protection from RSV.
-The Canadian National Advisory Committee on Immunization (NACI) recommends this as the preferred option to prevent RSV in infants.
+This medication gives babies antibodies that provide six months of protection from RSV.
+The Canadian National Advisory Committee on Immunization recommends this option to prevent RSV in infants.

-Your infant might be eligible to receive this medication if they are born at Mount Sinai Hospital during RSV season (November to April).
-Infants will be offered this medication before leaving the hospital.
+Your infant may be eligible for this medication during Ontario’s RSV season if they are born at Mount Sinai Hospital after April 1 and are up to eight months old during their first RSV season.
+Eligible infants will be offered this medication before leaving the hospital.

 The second way to protect your baby from severe RSV illness is by getting an RSV vaccine between 32 and 36 weeks of pregnancy.
 This vaccine will continue to protect your baby after they are born.

-Learn more about the preventative RSV medication for infants from the Provincial Council for Maternal and Child Health.
+Learn more about the preventive RSV medication for infants from the Provincial Council for Maternal and Child Health.

 For more information about RSV, please see the following resources: